raphaelmansuy/homebrew-adk-code/README.md

 This tap uses **livecheck** to automatically detect new versions from GitHub releases:

-- The cask is updated with specific version numbers and SHA256 checksums
+- The cask is manually updated with specific version numbers and SHA256 checksums
 - `livecheck` monitors the [adk-code GitHub releases](https://github.com/raphaelmansuy/adk-code/releases) for new versions
-- CI/CD automatically creates pull requests when new releases are published
 - Users get notified of updates via `brew outdated` and can upgrade with `brew upgrade adk-code`

 ## License